costs-to-expect/api/README.md

 We now have a working environment, lets set up the app.
 There are two Docker services, `app` and `mysql`, we need to exec into the `app` service to set up our app.

-First, let us check we are trying to access the right place, run `docker-compose exec app ls`.
+First, let us check we are trying to access the right place, run `docker-compose exec api ls`.
 You should see a list of the files and directories at the root of our project, if you can see artisan, you are in the right place, otherwise see where you are and adjust accordingly.